revolist/revogrid-docs/gantt/construction-gantt.md

 - **Source of truth:** decide whether the construction management platform, ERP, procurement service, document system, or scheduling backend owns each field.
 Do not let two systems silently overwrite the same date.
 - **Permission to change:** define who may move work, edit dependencies, confirm an inspection, replace a baseline, or accept an externally suggested delay.
 A read-only view can still be valuable for crews and clients.
 - **Validation:** use the host application's rules and cancellable change handling to reject an invalid move—for example, work starting before permit release or a locked contractual milestone moving without approval.
-- **Audit and communication:** RevoGrid Gantt provides planning interactions and history support, but the surrounding product remains responsible for durable audit records, approvals, notifications, comments, and conflict resolution between users or services.
+- **Audit and communication:** RevoGantt provides planning interactions and history support, but the surrounding product remains responsible for durable audit records, approvals, notifications, comments, and conflict resolution between users or services.

 Construction-specific calculations also need a clear owner.
 RevoGrid can calculate calendar- and dependency-aware dates, but weather productivity models, finite crew optimization, material lead-time logic, cost forecasting, and contractual delay analysis may belong in specialized services.
 Feed their results into the view as transparent inputs rather than presenting an unexplained automatic answer.